dilaraozcerit/python-project/README.md

 # python-project
-thid repo will be used for python projects.
+This repo will be used for python projects.